alejandrorgijon/plada_package/README.md

 The package `plada` aims to help you <i><b>PLA</b>ying with your <b>DA</b>ta</i> (quite original name, huh?).

+During my PhD I needed some specific functions in R, but I could not find a package that would do them.
+Therefore, I decided to develope them.
+I used these functions to sort and analyze genomic information and metadata of microbial genomes assembled from metagenomes (MAGs), but I certainly think many people from other fields can find them useful!

+At the moment, `plada` has 5 functions that I developed to help me.
+Maybe in the future I will include more functions: suggestions are appreciated.
+Note that the package also includes 4 tables with data (`sequences`, `some_bacteria`,`environments` and `random_data`) to test the functions included here.
+But I'm sorry to tell you my friend, I made them up completely.

 ## Installation

 This package is currently only available through GitHub and can be downloaded using devtools.